websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/advanced-patching-for-dxp-7-2/slimming-down-patched-installations.md

 # Slimming Down Patched Installations

+> Subscribers

 In Liferay DXP 7.2, patch information is retained in Patch Files in the installation by default.
 This facilitates restoring DXP to a previous patch level.
 Patch files, however, can take up lots of space.
-Here you'll learn how slim down your installation by separating Patch Files from your installation and how to restore Patch Files to your installation when you need them for patching activities.
+Here you'll learn both how to slim down your installation by separating Patch Files from it and how to restore Patch Files when you need them for patching activities.

 A patched installation is large because the patch files (files used for meta data, verification, and validation) are stored inside the web application's `WEB-INF` folder by default.
 The Patching Tool requires these files for installing new patches and restoring previous patch levels; so you must hold on to them.
 You can reduce your DXP installation size, however, by extracting the patch files out of the installation.
 When you're ready to install new patches or restore a previous patch level, you can safely restore the patch files.